davidwl/AppLaunchpad/docs/authorization-configuration.md

 - **description**: provides a function to get user information.
 It returns a promise of a **userinfo** object which can contain **name**, **email** and **picture** (value is a URL to the image). **Name** or **email** are displayed in the profile drop-down menu and the user’s profile picture is displayed in the top navigation.
 #### profileStorageInterceptorFn
 - **type**: function
-- **description**: provides a function to mutate the profile values of the [JSON Web Token (JWT)](https://jwt.io) before it gets stored in Luigi.
+- **description**: provides a function to mutate the profile values of the [JSON Web Token (JWT)](https://jwt.io) before it gets stored in AppLaunchpad.
 It allows the removal of values like **email** to comply with data privacy restrictions.
 Since it is async, you could use it to enrich the profile data, but it should not get mixed up with **userInfoFn** which is specifically designed to define user information.

 ### Third-party cookies and silent token refresh

 The OpenID Connect configuration allows you to specify the **automaticSilentRenew** option.
-When set to `true`, Luigi attempts to automatically renew the token in the background before it expires.
+When set to `true`, AppLaunchpad attempts to automatically renew the token in the background before it expires.
 Be aware that this mechanism requires the browser to support [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies).

-To detect whether the user's browser supports the mechanism, use the script in the [`third-party-cookies`](https://github.com/SAP/luigi/tree/master/core/third-party-cookies) catalog.
+To detect whether the user's browser supports the mechanism, use the script in the [`third-party-cookies`](https://github.com/davidwl/applaunchpad/tree/master/core/third-party-cookies) catalog.
 Deploy this file on a domain different from your main application's and set **thirdPartyCookiesScriptLocation** to the `init.html` file.
-During initialization, Luigi detects the cookies support and produces a warning in the console if cookies are disabled in the user's browser.
+During initialization, AppLaunchpad detects the cookies support and produces a warning in the console if cookies are disabled in the user's browser.

-When Luigi fails to renew the token and then logs the user out, it adds the `?reason=tokenExpired&thirdPartyCookies=[VALUE]` query parameters to the logout page redirect URL.
-Luigi replaces **[VALUE]**  with one of these options:
+When AppLaunchpad fails to renew the token and then logs the user out, it adds the `?reason=tokenExpired&thirdPartyCookies=[VALUE]` query parameters to the logout page redirect URL.
+AppLaunchpad replaces **[VALUE]**  with one of these options:
 - `disabled` means that third party cookies are disabled.
 - `enabled` means that the browser supports third party cookies.
 - `not_checked` means that the script was not provided in **thirdPartyCookiesScriptLocation** or it could not be loaded.